arthurcadore/typst-intelbras/README.md

 ---
 ### Getting Started:

-This repository was prepared to work on devcontainers on github, so, it uses a `.devcontainer` configuration to install all necessary packages to compile `.typ` archives automatically.
+This repository is configured to work with devcontainers on GitHub, using a  `.devcontainer` configuration to automatically install all necessary packages for compiling `.typ` files.

-To do that, create a new codespace on main, if you have any trouble on that, you can use [This tutorial](https://docs.github.com/en/codespaces/getting-started/quickstart)
+To get started, create a new codespace on the main branch.
+If you encounter any issues, you can refer to [This tutorial](https://docs.github.com/en/codespaces/getting-started/quickstart)

-But, if you wanna to use it on your machine, please make sure to have the following packages on your machine:
+If you prefer to use it on your local machine, ensure that the following packages are installed:

 - Git version 2.34.1
 - Typst v0.11.0 ([Instalation Tutorial](https://github.com/typst/typst))

 ### Using Typst Compiler:

-Once the typst is installed, you just need to create a new archive with `.typ` extension, like the files located at `./examples/`.
-The archive need to import the following content on it's header to work properlly:
+Once Typst is installed, you can create a new file with a `.typ` extension, similar to the files located in `./examples/.` The file should import the following content in its header to work properly:

 ```
 #import "../templates/article-en.typ": *